 The usual temperature is not less than – 5-7 °C – and then it happens only at night.
 Drops to -15-18 °C are extremely rare, and do not happen every year.
 There are also periods during which the weather is almost autumnal (+6-8 °C).

 Precipitation is not too rare and sometimes quite abundant.
 But the sun regularly appears in the sky.
-And the air is so transparent that the terrain is viewed for kilometers.
+And the air is so transparent that the terrain is viewed for tens of miles.

 As for the prices, they have every chance to please you.
 In addition, they can provoke a real journey – the distance from Istanbul to Cappadocia allows to see both the sights of the ancient city and the unique natural landscapes in just a week.
 It will be a memorable trip for the New Year holidays, don’t you think?!